amandaestevez/SOFTWARE-QA/README.md

 # Software QA Roadmap

+This GitHub repository meticulously documents the aspects of software testing, encompassing fundamental to advanced skills.

+### Methodology

+This repository takes a multi-faceted approach designed to empower software testers of all experience levels:

+**1. Targeted Modules:** The content is divided into distinct modules, each focusing on a specific skill or technique.

+**2. Interactive Learning with Markdown:** Each module will be crafted using markdown files.
+This format ensures clear explanations with proper headings and bullet points for easy navigation.

+**3. Practical Templates:**  Modules will feature practical templates that demonstrate key concepts.

+**4. Collaborations:** The repository will foster a collaborative spirit by offering clear contribution guidelines.

+### Conclusion
+This well-organized repository serves as a comprehensive resource for anyone interested in exploring software testing concepts at various skill levels.
+The focus remains on clear documentation, allowing users to gain insights into diverse testing practices.

+Users will find resources on:

 ### Basic Testing & QA Skills

-**1. [Software Development Lifecycle (SDLC):](00-SOFTWARE-DEVELOPMENT-LIFE-CYCLE-SDLC)** planning, design, development, testing, deployment, maintenance - and how testing fits into the entire SDLC.
+**1. [Software Development Lifecycle (SDLC):](00-SOFTWARE-DEVELOPMENT-LIFE-CYCLE-SDLC)** Understanding the role of testing within the entire software development process.

-**2. Test Case Design:** fundamentals of creating test cases that cover different functionalities and potential scenarios.
+**2. Test Case Design:** Crafting effective test cases that cover functionalities and potential scenarios.

-**3. Bug Reporting:** bugs documentation, including steps to reproduce, expected behavior, and actual behavior.
+**3. Bug Reporting:** Efficiently documenting bugs with steps to reproduce, expected behavior, and actual behavior.

 **4. Technical Skills:** Basic computer literacy, familiarity with different operating systems (Windows, Mac, etc.), and learning new software.

 ### Intermediate Testing & QA Skills:

-**1. Testing Techniques:** test case design, exploring various testing techniques like black-box testing, white-box testing, exploratory testing, etc.
+**1. Testing Techniques:** Exploring various testing methodologies like black-box, white-box, and exploratory testing.

-**2. Test Management Tools:** Jira, Bugzilla, TestRail, and Postman to manage test cases, track bugs, and collaborate with developers.
+**2. Test Management Tools:**  Utilizing tools like Jira, Bugzilla, TestRail, and Postman for test case management, bug tracking, and collaboration.

-**3. Agile Methodology:**  Agile principles and how testing fits within Agile frameworks (Scrum, Kanban) in modern software development.
+**3. Agile Methodology:**  Understanding Agile principles and integrating testing into frameworks like Scrum and Kanban.

-**4. Domain Knowledge:** Testing in specific domains (e.g., finance, healthcare).
+**4. Domain Knowledge:** Tailoring testing approaches for specific domains like finance or healthcare.

 ### Advanced Testing & QA Skills: